 During expiration, bronchi become progressively smaller and continuous adventitious lung sounds is likely to occur more frequently and for longer periods during expiration.

-Small airways have significantly lower flowrates than the larger airways and are much less likely to be a source of expiratry wheezes.
+Small airways have significantly lower flow rates than the larger airways and are much less likely to be a source of expiratory wheezes.

 Pleural Friction Rub

 Normally, the smooth, moist layers of the pleura slide silently on one another during breathing.
 Alterations in the pleura from inflammation or fibrin deposits can result in added friction between the pleural layers.
 The sound produced is usually non-musical and has been compared to the creaking sound of old leather.